APetersen11/library-card/README.md

 ## Usage

 Once you download the above packages you can open the files.
 Enter node index into your terminal and respond to the prompts.
 A Read Me will be generated in the file "GenerateUserReadMe'.
-Here is a link to the project walk-through: [walkthrough-link](https://drive.google.com/file/d/1JDfpzy0uW0bmvqbv9G3pzsIwfZd5iFU3/view)
+[Here is a link to the project walk-through.](https://drive.google.com/file/d/1JDfpzy0uW0bmvqbv9G3pzsIwfZd5iFU3/view)

 ![screenshot1](./assets/Terminal-SS.png)
 ![screenshot2](./assets/SS-RM1.png)